Linear Models

 1. Linear relationship: There exists a linear relationship between the independent variable, x, and the dependent variable, y.

 2. Independence: The residuals are independent.
-In particular, there is no correlation between consecutive residuals in time series data.
+In particular, there is no correlation between consecutive residuals in time-series data.

 3. Homoscedasticity/Homogeneity of variance: The residuals have constant variance at every level of x.